aqiluqman/feedme-mcd/README.md

 ## How the Project Works

+### Models
+> Define the properties in Order and Bot Model.

 ### Controllers
-> Processes the data I/O

-### Models
-> Define the properties needed in each model
+> Handles order creation and assigning orders to bots

 ### Util
-> Helps with managing the orders according to their type
+> Helps with managing the order queue according to their type

 ### Main Index.js
 > Utilizes Node.js Readline to accept input and show output.